The Australian Arts and Theatre Industry Gets Jolted Back to Life After Two Years of Pain

 The show depicts a picture of a perfect upper-middle class family in Connecticut that is on a sinking ship with no lifeboat.
 Mary Jane (Natalie Bassingthwaighte) and Steve (Tim Draxl) are the attractive parents who are passively aggressively dealing with a middle aged marriage discord.
 Mary Jane by strictly curating the family image, while secretly struggling with addiction, and Steve by diving into his work to try to provide financially for his family becomes more distanced and further disconnected.
 Their two children are Nick (Liam Head), the perfect son about to begin his Ivy league journey, and Frankie (Emily Nkomo), their adopted African American daughter who is going to change the world through her activism.
 Like their parents, both are experiencing their own privileged malaise.
 Nick who is an overachiever who is overwhelmed by the exceedingly high expectations of his parents, and Frankie who is a passionate activist who wants to save the world but feels she is misunderstood by her parents and is struggling to navigate her sexuality.

 “Jagged Little Pill” depicts many of the struggles experienced in modern life and is unafraid to explore the many issues that some would consider taboo.
-Jo (Maggie McKenna), for example is Frankie’s best friend and is struggling with her sexuality and gender identity.
+Jo (Maggie McKenna), for example is Frankie’s best friend and is struggling with their sexuality and gender identity.
 Bella (Grace Miell), a victim of sexual assault is a friend of Nick and this becomes one of the central themes of the show.

 The issues explored by “Jagged Little Pill” could have resulted in a show that the audience found arduous.
 However, ultimately it leaves the audience with a hopeful message and sheds light on what it is to be a human; we are innately flawed but we continually try to move forward, we learning from our mistakes that we make along the way.